smucclaw/eu-ai-act/act.md

     d.  evaluate and promote the convergence of best practices in public procurement procedures in relation to AI systems.

-*Article 55a*

-*Derogations for specific operators*
+*Article 55a Derogations for specific operators*

 1. The obligations laid down in Article 17 of this Regulation shall not apply to microenterprises as defined in Article 2(3) of the Annex to the Commission Recommendation 2003/361/EC concerning the definition of micro, small and medium-sized enterprises, provided those enterprises do not have partner enterprises or linked enterprises as defined in Article 3 of the same Annex.

 2. Paragraph 1 shall not be interpreted as exempting those operators from fulfilling any other requirements and obligations laid down in this Regulation, including those established in Articles 9, 61 and 62.

-3. Requirements and obligations for general purpose AI systems laid down in Article 4b shall not apply to micro, small and medium-sized enterprises, provided those enterprises do not have partner enterprises or linked enterprises as defined in Article 3 of the the Annex to the Commission Recommendation 2003/361/EC concerning the definition of micro, small and medium-sized enterprises..
+3. Requirements and obligations for general purpose AI systems laid down in Article 4b shall not apply to micro, small and medium-sized enterprises, provided those enterprises do not

+have partner enterprises or linked enterprises as defined in Article 3 of the the Annex to the Commission Recommendation 2003/361/EC concerning the definition of micro, small and medium-sized enterprises.

-# TITLE VI
+TITLE VI GOVERNANCE CHAPTER 1

-GOVERNANCE

-## [Chapter 1]{.smallcaps}

-[European Artificial Intelligence Board]{.smallcaps}
+## [European Artificial Intelligence Board]{.smallcaps}

 *Article 56*